forcedotcom/salesforcedx-vscode/docs/_articles/en/codebuilder/cb-start.md

 5. Log in with the relevant username and password.
 Click **Allow**.
 6. Click **Continue**.
 You’re now connected to an org, and its name is visible in the status bar at the bottom in the Code Builder tab.

-You can change the org you are connected to by clicking on the name of the current org to bring up the Command Palette and run **SFDX: Authorize an Org**. again.
+You can change the org you are connected to by clicking on the name of the current org to bring up the Command Palette and run **SFDX: Authorize an Org** again.

 **Note**: After you authorize an org, we take care of future authorizations so you don't have to continually log in.
 Just click the org’s name and then choose the org from the list.

 ## Let's Take A Quick Tour

 You’re now in your developer environment in Code Builder.
-Code Builder has a rich IDE by VS Code, plus it gives you easy access to cool Salesforce development-specific tools through the Salesforce extension pack.
+Code Builder has a rich IDE and it gives you access to cool Salesforce-specific development tools through the expanded Salesforce Extension pack.
 Let’s take a quick tour and get to know the lay of the land.
 Your screen looks something like this:

 ![code_builder_ui](../../../images/code_builder_ui.jpg)
 The Code Builder user interface is divided into five main areas.